SpectralVectors/BpySide6/README.md

 Images are packed into a resources_rc.py data file to ensure compatibility and portability.

 QtAwesome provides icon sets from FontAwesome, Elusive, Material Design, Phosphor, Remix and Microsoft Codicons.

+## What Is It?
+Rajiv Sharma (VFX Pipeline) and Frieder Erdmann created and streamlined the process of using PySide2 inside of Blender to create more advanced user interfaces for addons.

+This addon updates their work to PySide6, and offers a template that is compatible with Blender 3 and up!

 ## File structure
 ```